-- Neglect, physical abuse, sexual abuse and emotional abuse - Contextualised abuse also known as extra-familial abuse - Bullying including online bullying - The approach to online safety, including appropriate filtering and monitoring on school devices and networks, including home use - Deliberately missing education and children who have unexplained or persistent absence from education or may be going missing from care or home and the risks this poses on repeat occasions and for prolonged periods - Domestic abuse including teenage relationship abuse - Racist, disablist, sexist, homophobic, bi-phobic, or transphobic abuse - Gender-based violence/violence against women and girls - Risk of extremist behaviour and/or radicalisation and susceptibility to being at risk of being drawn into terrorism - Child sexual exploitation, human trafficking, modern slavery, sexual or criminal exploitation - Young carers - Mental health needs - Special educational needs (whether or not a child has a statutory Education Health and Care Plan (EHCP) - · Privately fostered - Has returned home to their family from care - Has a family member in prison or is affected by parental offending - Child-on-Child abuse (to include children abusing other children, other varying forms of bullying including online and sexually harmful behaviour, sexual violence and sexual harassment - Harm outside the home extra familial harm - The impact of new technologies including 'sexting' and accessing pornography - Issues which may be specific to a local area or population, showing signs of being drawn into antisocial or criminal behaviour including gang activity or involvement and associations with organised crime groups or county lines - Involvement in knife crime, youth violence, criminal child exploitation (CCE) - Family circumstances which present challenges for the child such as drug and alcohol misuse, adult mental health issues and domestic abuse/harm
+- Neglect, physical abuse, exploitation, sexual abuse, and emotional abuse - Contextualised abuse, also known as extra-familial abuse - Bullying, including online bullying - The approach to online safety, including appropriate filtering and monitoring on school devices and networks, including home use - Children with unexplainable and/or persistent absences from education or who may be going missing from education, care, or home, and the risks this poses on repeat occasions and for prolonged periods - Domestic abuse, including teenage relationship abuse - Racist, disablist, sexist, homophobic, bi-phobic, or transphobic abuse - Gender-based violence/violence against women and girls - Risk of extremist behaviour and/or radicalisation and susceptibility to being at risk of being drawn into terrorism - Child sexual exploitation (CSE), human trafficking, modern slavery, sexual or child criminal exploitation (CCE)

-- Risk of or from serious violence and violent crime - Persistent absence from education including persistent absence for part of the school day - At risk of suspension or permanent exclusion - Female genital mutilation and so-called honour-based abuse - Being subject to any conduct where the purpose is to cause a child to marry before their eighteenth birthday even if violence, threats or another form of coercion are not used.
-As with the existing forced marriage law this applies to non-binding, unofficial 'marriages' as well as legal marriages - Upskirting.
+- Young carers - Mental health needs - Special educational needs (whether or not a child has a statutory Education, Health and Care Plan (EHCP) - Privately fostered - · Has returned home to their family from care - · Has a parent or carer in custody or is affected by parental offending - Child-on-Child abuse (to include children abusing other children, other varying forms of bullying, including online and sexually harmful behaviour, sexual violence, and sexual harassment - Harm outside the home extra-familial harm - The impact of new technologies, including 'sexting' and accessing pornography - Issues which may be specific to a local area or population, showing signs of being drawn into antisocial or criminal behaviour, including gang activity or involvement, and associations with organised crime groups or county lines - Involvement in knife crime, youth violence, and criminal child exploitation (CCE) - Family circumstances that present challenges for the child, such as drug and alcohol misuse, adult mental health issues, and domestic abuse/harm - Risk of or from serious violence and violent crime - Persistent absence from education, including persistent absence for part of the school day - At risk of suspension or permanent exclusion - Female genital mutilation and so-called honour-based abuse - Being subject to any conduct where the purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats, or another form of coercion is not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages - Upskirting.
 Upskirting is a criminal offence and is reportable by all teachers.